dodid/minitrade/README.md

 Minitrade extends `Backtesting.py` to support backtesting of multi-asset strategies.

-Multi-asset strategies take a 2-level DataFrame as data input.
+Multi-asset strategies take a 2-level column DataFrame as data input.
 For example, for a strategy class that intends to invest in AAPL and GOOG as a portfolio, the `self.data` should look like:

 ```
 $ print(self.data)